 The main town of Vila do Maio is in the south west of the island.
-It is on the coast and the airport and the ferry jetty are located here.
-It is a quiet, attractive little town with very few cars.
+It is a lovely quiet, attractive little town with very few cars.
 You are probably more likely to see chickens or even a goat or cow in the street.
 The quaint cobbled streets offer glimpses of the sea as they slope down the hillside.
-At the centre of the town is the Town Square, recently re-designed with attractive planting and places to sit.
+At the centre of the town is the Town Square with attractive planting and places to sit.
 The square is watched over by the Catholic church of Nossa Senhora da Luz (Our Lady of Light).
 There are bars and restaurants dotted around the town, including Bar Tropikal on the main beach, where you can spend the day relaxing, swimming, eating and drinking.
+The main beach in Vila do Maio stretches a long way beyond the pier, so if you want to be completely alone you can be if you walk a little further.

 The deserted beaches are an attraction to a variety of sea birds and there are turtles found in the waters.
 Between June and October you may be lucky and see the turtles laying their eggs in nests in the sand dunes.
 Then watch the babies make their way into the sea.
 Organised trips should be arranged, as it is important not to endanger these beautiful creatures by destroying their habitats.
-The main beach in Vila do Maio stretches a long way beyond the pier, so if you want to be completely alone you can be if you walk a little further.
-There is also a lovely beach at Ribeira Dom João, but it can only be reached with a 4-wheel drive car.
+There is also a beautiful beach at Ribeira Dom João, but it can only be reached with a 4-wheel drive car.
 Praia Gonçalo is also a lovely secluded beach on the north east of the island.